 However, Linda’s love of Afghanistan and its people was shown when, while working in Laos, she spent three weeks of her annual leave trekking with friends to the Wakhan corridor, in the extreme north-east of Afghanistan, and then through the Pamir mountain range.
 She returned to Afghanistan to work in February 2010.

 Linda, and those rare people like her, are trail blazers for all of us who wish for a better world.
 They are the standard bearers of hope, the people who make change happen so that societies throughout the world can have hope of future peace and self-determination.

 Linda lived in the day and always looked forward with hope – she would have wanted us to look forward with hope too.

 Linda loved Afghanistan and cared deeply for its people, and she was deeply committed to her development mission – she was an inspiration to many of us.

 James Boomgard, DAI President

-Linda inherited a love of other countries and a sense of adventure from her parents who, from their home on the Isle of Lewis, would take their two young daughters off school after Christmas on a bi-annual trip to experience other cultures in developing countries, including Egypt, Thailand and Malaysia.
-Subsequently, she and her parents holidayed together in America, Mexico, Guatemala, Belize, Ethiopia, Uganda, Peru, Sri Lanka, Laos, Bhutan, India, and Thailand.
+Linda inherited a love of other countries and a sense of adventure from her parents who, from their home on the Isle of Lewis, would take their two young daughters on trips to experience other cultures, including Egypt, Thailand and Malaysia.
+Subsequently, she and her parents holidayed together in America, Mexico, Guatemala, Belize, Ethiopia, Uganda, Peru, Sri Lanka, Laos, Bhutan, India and Thailand.